 Our team is working towards the identification and delivery of novel sources of genetic resistance or tolerance.
 These are derived from diverse wild populations or mutant populations (TILLING) developed within CSIRO Canberra and Perth.
+We apply our understanding of the molecular mechanisms underlying plant defence against microbial pathogens to improve crop resistance.

 Thatcher, L.F., Myers, C.A., Pain, N. et al., A Sclerotinia disease assay for screening flowering canola plants in controlled environments, Australasian Plant Pathology, 2017.
 46: 333.